kyma-project/test-infra/prow/README.md

 You interact with Prow using slash (/) commands, such as `/test all`.
 You add them on pull requests or issues to trigger the predefined automation [plugins](https://status.build.kyma-project.io/plugins) that perform certain actions in respond to GitHub events.
 Upon proper configuration, GitHub events trigger jobs that are single-container Pods, created in dedicated builds and Kubernetes clusters by a microservice called Plank that is running in GCP.
 Each Prow component is a small Go service that has its own function in the management of these one-off single-pod Prow jobs.

-In the content of the `kyma-project` organization, the main purpose of Prow is to serve as an external CI test tool that replaces the internal CI system.
+In the context of the `kyma-project` organization, the main purpose of Prow is to serve as an external CI test tool that replaces the internal CI system.

-Prow configuration replies on this basic set of configurations:
+Prow replies on this basic set of configurations:
-- Kubernetes cluster deployed in Google Kubernetes Engine (GKE).
+- Kubernetes cluster deployed in Google Kubernetes Engine (GKE)
-- GitHub bot account.
+- GitHub bot account
 - GitHub tokens:
-    - `hmac-token` which is a Prow HMAC token used for validating GitHub webhooks.
+    - `hmac-token` which is a Prow HMAC token used for validating GitHub webhooks
-    - `oauth-token` which is a GitHub token with read and write access to the bot account.
+    - `oauth-token` which is a GitHub token with read and write access to the bot account
-- Service accounts and their Secret files for sensitive jobs that are encrypted using Key Management Service (KMS) and stored in Google Cloud Storage (GCS).
+- Service accounts and their Secret files for sensitive jobs that are encrypted using Key Management Service (KMS) and stored in Google Cloud Storage (GCS)
-- The `starter.yaml` file with a basic configuration of Prow components.
+- The `starter.yaml` file with a basic configuration of Prow components
 - Webhooks configured for the GitHub repository to enable sending Events from a GitHub repository to Prow.
-- Plugins enabled by creating and modifying the `plugins.yaml` file.
+- Plugins enabled by creating and modifying the `plugins.yaml` file
-- Jobs enabled by creating and configuring the basic `config.yaml` file and additional `yaml` files for specific Kyma components.
+- Jobs enabled by creating and configuring the basic `config.yaml` file and an additional `Makefile` for a specific Kyma component

 ### Basic rules

 Follow these basic rules when working with Prow in the `kyma-project` organization:

 - You cannot test Prow configuration locally on Minikube.
-Perform all the tests on the cluster.
+Perform all tests on the cluster.
 - Avoid provisioning long-running clusters.
 - Test Prow configuration against your `kyma` fork repository.
 - Disable builds on the internal CI only after all CI functionalities are provided by Prow.
-This applies not only for the `master` branch but also for release branches.
+This applies not only to the `master` branch but also to release branches.

 ### Project structure